Custom Modules

 The CustomModulesExample

 is a Visual Studio Solution that shows you how to create a custom module.
-This project has two modules in it that demonstrate an MVVM and a non-MVVM method for creating a custom module.
+This project has two modules in it that show an MVVM and a non-MVVM method for creating a custom module.

 Project Location